i10416/prettytable-native/README.md

 enablePlugins(ScalaNativePlugin)
 ```

-In addition, create a `project/plugins.sbt` file to add Scala Native plugin.
+In addition, make sure your `project/plugins.sbt` has correct version of Scala Native plugin.

 ```